CobreGratis/bielsystems.github.com/_posts/cases/en/2014-02-25-perfil-plug.md

-short_description: Perfil Plug is a free points and rewards web destination.
-By registering, users win virtual currency that can be redeemed across popular local retailers.

 about: Perfil Plug is a free points and rewards web destination.
 By registering, users win virtual currency that can be redeemed across popular local retailers.

 status: The project is finished, online, and has been used for various users.